Tmpertor/Raven-Storm/README.md

 # Raven-Storm Toolkit Beta [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Feel%20free%20to%20try%20it%2C%20it%20is%20a%20costumizable%20ddos%20Framework&url=https://github.com/Taguar258/Raven-Storm&hashtags=pentesting)
 A strong , costomizable ddos + dos script with over 30 functions/commands for testing your own server!(^^)

-Its also special, because it uses a db for ddos.

-You can use it's as a strong dos or connect did attacks together = ddos.

 I wanted to make the most costomizable dos framework for you, here it is.
 (Still maintained)

 It is completely free, if you have problems with the script write me.